smartcontractkit/documentation/docs/Additional Information/glossary.md

 ---
 ### Adapter

-> ❗️The adapters or JSON adapters for v1 Jobs are deprecated and will be removed for Chainlink nodes running version 1.0.0 and later.
+> ❗️The adapters or JSON adapters for v1 Jobs are removed for Chainlink nodes running version 1.0.0 and later.
 Use [v2 job tasks](/docs/tasks) instead.

 An Adapter or [Task](#task) is a piece of software responsible for executing a specific piece of functionality.
 A Chainlink node comes with a number of Adapters built-in, commonly known as Core Adapters, but can also be extended via [Bridges](/docs/node-operators/) to connect with user-defined [External Adapters](#external-adapter).